National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 The concept set content that will be made public in [Zenodo](https://zenodo.org/) and/or GitHub are:

-* Concept set name, version #, date of finalization
+* Concept set name, version number, date of finalization
 * Intention
 * Limitations (of the concept-ids within the concept set)
 * Issues (with respect to data in the N3C Data Enclave, so analysts are forewarned)